xanthics/gw2craft/README.md

 gw2craft
 ========

-These are all the python files that generate http://gw2crafts.net
+These are all the Python files that generate http://gw2crafts.net

 Requires Python 2.7.x.
 You will need to define a ftp_info.py file which contains 3 strings; ftp_url, ftp_user, and ftp_pass.